jeremysklarsky/jeremysklarsky.github.io/source/_posts/2015-03-29-form-for-formed-forms.markdown

 end
 ```
-The controller would define a new `search` model in order to serve up an object to the `form_for @search` in our main page's view.
+The controller would define a new `Search` model in order to serve up an object to the `form_for @search` in our main page's view.
 ``` ruby
     <%= form_for(@search, remote: true) do |f| %>
       <%= f.text_field :keyword, id: 'keyword' %>